What is a Stress Diary? Steps explained plus example Template

 In combination with the step-by-step plan listed below and the downloadable toolshero template, you can immediately get started with stress management yourself.
 Follow the steps, fill out the template, and effectively identify stress causes, and coping mechanisms.

-Step 1: basic information stress moment
+Step 1 of setting up a stress diary: basic information stress moment

 First, mention the time of when the stress occurs.
 Basic variables like these are very important to find correlations at a later stage.
 Be consistent with this, and bring a copy of this template with you at all times if necessary.